-Let’s take you back in time and have a look at how colour has changed over the years.
+Let’s take you back in time to have a look at how colour has changed over the years.

 The 1920’s were all about luxury, elegance, happiness and adventure.
 The Art Deco era symbolised wealth and sophistication and influenced designers, architects and artists around the world.
 People experimented with new ways of dressing, dancing and travelling.

 Art Deco colours are bold and contrasting.
 Bright rich yellows, cadmium red and ultramarine along with golds, silvers and black.
-Softer creams and beiges were also often used in bedrooms and living areas as they complemented the lacquered and polished wood furniture of that period.
+Soft creams and beiges often used in bedrooms and living areas to complement the lacquered wood furniture of that period.

 This decade saw decorating styles adopt a more sombre and sentimental palette with the outbreak of war in 1939 putting a stop to the glitz and glamour of the 1920s and 30s.
 The generation of the 1940s were grateful for what they had and their homes were smaller, practical and clutter free.

-Primary colours such as navy blue, reds and yellows were widely used along side muted military hues of olives, greens and browns.
-Charcoal, greys and white were also prevalent and reflected the sombre mood of this era.
+Primary colours were used along side muted military hues of olives, greens and browns.
+Charcoal, greys and white were also common and reflected the sombre mood of this era.

 From rationing and recovery to optimism and prosperity.
-The 1950s was post-war and homes were filled with happiness.
+Postwar, 1950s homes were filled with happiness.
 Open-plan living and fitted kitchens were hugely popular.

 Families had money to fill their homes with lots of furniture and colour became a huge focus of this period.
 Did you know that you could even buy coloured toilet paper during the 1950s!

-There were three major colour trends during the 1950s; Pastel, Modern and Scandinavian.
+There were three major colour trends during the 1950s.
+These were; Pastel, Modern and Scandinavian.